Brews and Houseplants Art Print

 Orientation: Portrait - That's tall one, not the wide one

-Paper Content: 100% Cotton Rag, acid free, lignin free (prevents discoloration and fading), and no optical brighteners - Tree-free AND the cotton typically comes from the textile industry.
+Grade A - Fine Art - Heavyweight, 100% Cotton Rag, acid free, lignin free (prevents discoloration and fading), and no optical brighteners - Tree-free AND the cotton typically comes from the textile industry.
+Printed with pigment ink (does great in sunny spots)

 Thickness/Weight: 285 gsm or 290 gsm - What does that mean?
 The paper is thick and durable, and would probably jam your home printer.
 I either print at home or use a giclee printing company - hence the slight difference.